jj5/kickass-crypto/README.md

 support for the various situations where each test instance needs to run in its own process and be isolated from other testing environments.

+If you have flakey and unreliable tests you can stick them in as silly tests.
+The fast and slow tests are the important ones, and you shouldn't put slow tests in the fast test scripts.
+The fast tests are for day to day programming and testing and the slow scripts are for running prior to a version release.

 ## Directory structure

 Here are some notes regarding notable components: